karishmaslaud/OffensEval/README.md

 #**OffensEval 2020 Repository:**
 This repository contains our team problemConquero submissions for OffensEval 2020 and models we are working on for Offensive Language Detection.<br/>

+For Danish Bert based fine tuning,the F1 score and accuracy on the validation set is not stable due to shuffling used before giving the data to the BERT model.

 **The following are the references used for building the code:**
 <br/>